Hu1buerger/medlog/README.md

 # medlog

+_Medlog is in alpha_
 Medlog is a project to keep a log about the medication taken by an individual.
-It also tracks the inventory of remaining medication.
+It also tracks data related to that.
+As of now data about the medication in stock is trackable.

 All data will be stored locally and "logs" shall only be generated from data that was voluntarily offered from the user to the user.
+Data shall be confidential, as long as the user is not donating said data voluntarily.

 ## Getting Started